Characters of Final Fantasy VI: Emperor Gestahl

+Emperor Gestahl (ガストラ, Gastra) is the ruler of the militaristic Empire.
+He discovered the gate to the Esper's world, and how to extract magical energy by those he captured.
+By reviving the use of magic, something considered taboo in the game's world, he was able to forge a large Empire that quickly conquered other countries.
+Not content with his power, he attempted to take control of the source of magic directly, the Warring Triad.
+However his subordinate Kefka betrays and kills him to take the power for himself.

 Maduin and Madeline

 Maduin (マディン, Madīn), an Esper, and Madeline (マドリーヌ, Madorīnu), a human woman, are Terra's parents.
 They meet after Madeline accidentally stumbles into the Esper world, and Maduin nurses her back to health.
 Though other Espers do not trust her, Maduin defends her, and they soon conceive Terra.
-Eventually Gestahl invades the area, captures Maduin, kills Madeline, and takes Terra with him.
+Eventually, Gestahl invades the area, captures Maduin, kills Madeline, and takes Terra with him.
 Maduin is drained of his magic for twenty years before he is finally reduced to Magicite.
-Maduin would later be referred to by name as an Eidolon used by Eiko Carol in Final Fantasy IX and as a summon in Final Fantasy Tactics Advance, romanized instead as "Madeen".
+Maduin also appears as an Eidolon used by Eiko Carol in Final Fantasy IX and as a summon in Final Fantasy Tactics Advance, where she is known as "Madeen".
 He also appears as an Esper in Final Fantasy Tactics A2 and as a transfiguration of Titan in World of Final Fantasy.

 The Warring Triad

-The Warring Triad (三闘神, Santōshin), individually known as Fiend (鬼神, Kishin), Demon (魔神, Majin), and Goddess (女神, Megami), are the beings directly responsible for the War of the Magi and the creation of Espers.
-After the seemingly endless period of near-apocalyptic destruction their conflict causes, the Triad willfully cease their battle and mutually seal away their abilities, reducing themselves to stone statues.
-It is the magical balance of these three that maintains harmony throughout the world, though Emperor Gestahl, obsessed with power, seeks the Triad to further his own desires.
-Gestahl is betrayed and slain by Kefka, who gains control of the Triad and upsets their balance – this singular act virtually annihilates the planet's surface, reducing it to a wasted, chaotic shadow.
-Drained of their power by Kefka in the time following his ascension, they are awakened as mindless husks that attack the party as the player traverses the mangled spires of Kefka's tower.
+The Warring Triad (三闘神, Santōshin), individually known as Fiend (鬼神, Kishin), Demon (魔神, Majin), and Goddess (女神, Megami), are the beings responsible for the War of the Magi and the creation of Espers.
+After the period of near-apocalyptic destruction their conflict caused, the Triad willfully cease their battle and mutually seal away their abilities, reducing themselves to stone statues.
+It is the magical balance between them that maintains harmony throughout the world.
+However, Emperor Gestahl, obsessed with power, seeks the Triad to further his own desires.
+Gestahl is later betrayed and slain by Kefka, who gains control of the Triad and upsets their balance, virtually annihilating the planet's surface and reducing it to a wasted, chaotic shadow.
+After being drained of their power by Kefka in the time following his ascension, they are awakened as mindless husks that attack the party as they traverse the mangled spires of Kefka's tower.

-The Warring Triad appears in Final Fantasy XIV: Heavensward in the form of statues on the floating continent Azys Lla, virtually identical to the original sprites in appearance.
-A series of side quests allows players to fight them for powerful weapon rewards.
-In this appearance, they are elder primals awakened by the expansion's antagonist Thordan VII, who sought their power after becoming a primal himself.
-They are given names based on notes from original concept artwork that ended up not being used in Final Fantasy VI.
+The Warring Triad appear in Final Fantasy XIV: Heavensward in the form of statues on the floating continent Azys Lla, who are virtually identical to the original sprites in appearance.
+A series of side quests allows players to fight them to earn powerful weapons.
+In this appearance, they are depicted as elder primals awakened by the expansion's antagonist Thordan VII, who sought their power after becoming a primal himself.
+They are given names based on notes from original concept artwork that ended up unused in Final Fantasy VI.
 The Fiend is named Sephirot, the Goddess Sophia and the Demon Zurvan.